omniferous/GCData/CodeBook.md

 1. Vertically join y_test to x_test.
 2. Vertically join subject_test to the output of step 1.
 3. Repeat steps 1 and 2 for the train data.
+4. Horizontally join the test and train data.
+5.